tidbcloud/tisqleditor/packages/extensions/themes/README.md

 # @tidbcloud/codemirror-extension-themes

-This extension provides 2 simple and out of box editor themes to use, `bbedit` is for light mode and `oneDark` is for dark mode.
+Codemirror theme extensions, provide 2 simple and out of box editor themes to use, `bbedit` is for light mode and `oneDark` is for dark mode.

 If these 2 themes are not suitable for you, you can choose other themes from third-party libraries or customized a theme by yourself.